s-fleck/testthis/README.md

 -   `test_this`: Tests the currently open file.
 -   `lest_this`: "Load and test"; first calls `devtools::load_all()`, and then test the currently open file
 -   `open_tests`: Opens the associated testfile in an editor window.
+If the currently open file already is a testfile, it opens the associated file in the `/R` directory.

 The function above assume that if the current filename is `currentfile.R`, the associated test file is `/tests/testthat/test_currentfile.R`.
 If you want to modify this behaviour you can put the tag `#* @testfile anotherfile` anywhere in your code, usually the top or bottom of your .R file.